open-mmlab/mmpretrain/docs/en/user_guides/config.md

 ## Modify config in command

-When users use the script "tools/train.py" or "tools/test.py" to submit tasks or use some other tools, they can directly modify the content of the configuration file used by specifying the `--cfg-options` parameter.
+When you use the script "tools/train.py" or "tools/test.py" to submit tasks or use some other tools, they can directly modify the content of the configuration file used by specifying the `--cfg-options` argument.

 - Update config keys of dict chains.